deepak4566/OpenAI_Chatbot/README.md

 ## Credits

 - This project is based on OpenAI's GPT-3 API.
-- The front-end interface is created using Bootstrap and jQuery.
+- The front-end interface is created using Bootstraps and jouery.

 ## License